metio/terraform-provider-k8s/docs/data-sources/work_karmada_io_work_v1alpha1_manifest.md

 Optional:

-- `suspend_dispatching` (Boolean) SuspendDispatching controls whether dispatching shouldbe suspended, nil means not suspend.Note: true means stop propagating to all clusters.
+- `suspend_dispatching` (Boolean) SuspendDispatching controls whether dispatching should be suspended, nil means not suspend.
+Note: true means stop propagating to all clusters.
 - `workload` (Attributes) Workload represents the manifest workload to be deployed on managed cluster. (see [below for nested schema](#nestedatt--spec--workload))

 <a id="nestedatt--spec--workload"></a>